livekit-examples/index/README.md

 ### Repository structure

-Your template may be any kind of component, from a front-end for a livestreaming app to a
+Your template may be any kind of component, from a front-end for a livestreaming app to a helpful AI assistant built with the Agents framework.
+In order to be accepted as a community template, your repository must adhere to certain contraints:

 - The template must be a public git repository, though it does not have to be hosted on GitHub.
 - The repository must include a `.env.example` file at the root, containing stubs for the environment variables that the template requires.
 The following varaibles are standard, and can be inferred during bootstrap with the LiveKit CLI: